cgmckeever/tak-tools/README.md

 ```

-- Will look for the docker install package as `/tmp/takserver*.zip`
+- Will look for the docker install package as `~/release/takserver*.zip`
+- Follow the prompts...its not perfect

 ## Start/Stop